gcv/dgraph/README.md

 ## Getting Started

-dgraph has no dependencies except Clojure itself. dgraph works with both Clojure 1.0 and 1.1.
-Clojure 1.1 is recommended, however, as bound-fn is required for computed nodes which execute code on more than one thread (see the Documentation and Limitations sections below).
+dgraph has no dependencies except Clojure itself. dgraph works with Clojure 1.0, 1.1, and 1.2.
+Clojure versions 1.1 or later are recommended, however, as bound-fn is required for computed nodes which execute code on more than one thread (see the Documentation and Limitations sections below).
 Clojure 1.1 is also required for the dgraph test suite.

 ### Option 1: Ant